JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

     "Instead of using command-like SQL, it gives you a GUI to create databases and manage data it's basically similar to file explorer, but for MySQL."

-# 🎫 osTicket Installation on Azure Windows 10 VM

-This tutorial walks you through installing **osTicket**, a popular open-source help desk ticketing system, on a **Windows 10 virtual machine hosted on Microsoft Azure**.
-This project demonstrates my skills in cloud infrastructure, Windows server configuration, and web-based application deployment — all of which are relevant for Help Desk and Cloud roles.

----

 ## 💻 What You'll Need